-The eighth edition of the "Premio Annarosa Taddei" International Competition for young musicians will be held from October 15th to November 30th, 2020.
+The eighth edition of the "Premio Annarosa Taddei" International Competition for young musicians has welcomed 74 participants from over 15 different countries.
+The Preliminary Round has ended on 15th October 2020, giving the candidates below access to the Final Round:

 The seventh edition of the International competition for young musicians “Premio Annarosa Taddei” will take place in Rome from the 13th to the 18th of November, 2019.